svewap/nnrestapi/Documentation/HiddenRecords/Index.rst

 happily edit the news until things look fine.
 This is possible, because you are logged in to the backend which allows you to view records that are hidden or have a start- and end-date set.

-With the TYPO3 REST Api we are facing a problem.
+With a normal TYPO3-extension we would be facing a problem.
 We are sending all requests to the API from a **frontend context**.
 And frontend means: Hidden is hidden!

 Yes, you can.